jetbrains-academy/data-visualization-course/line_and_scatter_plots/plotting_with_seaborn/customizing_regression_plot/task.md

 ## Theory

-The figure looks very overwhelmed at first sight and not understandable at all.
+The figure looks very overwhelming at first sight and not understandable at all.
 Let's tune the visualization parameters a bit.
 Since in the figure above we have both scatter points and linear plot, to specify distinct parameters for each type of visualizations, we should use `scatter_kws` and `line_kws` parameters.

-Both of these parameters accept a dictionary of parameters that further will be passed to corresponding plotting functions.
+Both of these parameters accept a dictionary of parameters that will be further passed to corresponding plotting functions.
 The already familiar `color` and `alpha` can be passed within these dictionaries.

 ## Task